Suitable for readers age 8 - 108

 This is a great book.
 Oy Yew caught me from the first page.
 There is something utterly vibrant and compelling about Ana Salote’s writing.
 The characters are enigmatic and intriguing, especially Oy, who is a most original and subtle hero; he touched my heart.
 The story encapsulates, what is for me, one of the best themes: freedom from slavery and convention.
 Highly recommended.

 Oy Yew was longlisted for the Times/Chicken House prize for children’s fiction.
 It is part 1 of the Waifs of Duldred trilogy.
-Part 2, Nondula, will be released in 2016.
+Part 2, Nondula, was released in 2017 and can be bought here.

 Paperback , 276 pages